euroscipy/euroscipy_proceedings/papers/hendrik_heuer/heuer.rst

 Word representations
 ~~~~~~~~~~~~~~~~~~~~

 For all unique non-frequent words, the word representation vectors are collected from the word2vec model from the gensim Python library [Řeh10].
-Each word is represented by an N-dimensional vector (N=300).
+Each word is represented by an N-dimensional vector (N=300, informed by the best accuracy in [Mik13] and following the default in [Che13]).

 .. code-block:: python